Joining Hands To Embark On A New Journey Of International Mountain Tourism, The IMTA Annual Conference 2024 Successfully Held

 To pool the wisdom of the industry and scientifically grasp the trends of mountain tourism, The IMTA Expert Committee was officially established in 2020, consisting of 24 experts and scholars with extensive academic expertise and rich industry experience.
 During the event, Geoffrey Lipman, former President of the World Travel & Tourism Council (WTTC), and former Assistant Secretary General of the United Nations World Tourism Organization (UN Tourism now), Zhang Xilong, Executive Vice President of the Integrated Development Branch of the China Communications and Transportation Association former Deputy Director-General and First Class Inspector of the Bureau of International Exchange and Cooperation of the Ministry of Culture and Tourism, Jin Zhun, Secretary-General of the Tourism Research Center at the Chinese Academy of Social Sciences (CASS), Takashi Moriya, former Chairman of Nicchu Peace Travel Service Co., Ltd., Wang Xiaoyu, a special researcher at the Tourism Research Center of CASS, Bernard Debarbieux, Professor and former Dean of Social Sciences at the University of Geneva, Rogers Martin Valencia Espinosa, former Deputy Minister of Foreign Trade and Tourism and former Minister of Tourism and Culture of Peru, and Chairman of the Cusco Economic Research Institute, Li Shouwen, Executive Chairman President of China International Camping Congress; and Xiao Gang, Chief Chinese Representative of the International Nordic Walking Federation (INWA), all joined the IMTA Expert Committee.
 Their contributions will provide intellectual and technical support for the future development of mountain tourism.

-IMTA also awarded certificates to 11 new members who joined IMTA this year, including the Chungcheongnam-do Tourism Association of South Korea, Trekking Agencies' Association of Nepal, and Turismo de Aragón (Spain).
-These additions have strengthened industry connections, further expanding the "international family" of IMTA.
+IMTA also awarded certificates to 11 new members who joined IMTA this year, including the Chungcheongnam-do Tourism Association of South Korea, Trekking Agencies' Association of Nepal, and Turismo de Aragn (Spain).
+These additions have strengthened industry connections, further expanding the 'international family' of IMTA.
 Currently, IMTA has a total of 199 institutional and individual members, including 118 domestic members and 81 international members.